plutomi/plutomi/DEPLOYING.md

 ### Monitoring

-We use the [Axiom](https://axiom.co/) for logging instead of keeping everything in the cluster.
+We use [Axiom](https://axiom.co/) for logging instead of keeping everything in the cluster.
 You can sign up and add your secrets like normal.
 This merges the secrets into the global.yaml file if you already created it previously:

 ```bash
 kubectl create secret generic global-config-secret --dry-run=client --from-literal=AXIOM_DATASET=DATASET_NAME_HERE --from-literal=AXIOM_ORG_ID=ORG_ID_HERE --from-literal=AXIOM_TOKEN=TOKEN_HERE -o yaml | kubeseal --controller-name=sealed-secrets-controller --controller-namespace=kube-system --format yaml --merge-into ./k8s/secrets/global.yaml